atallo/pwc2kp/README.md

 # PWC2KP - Password Corral to KeePass

-Converts a password store of Password Corral to one of KeePass
+Converts a password store of Password Corral to one of KeePass/Bitwarden (or in general almost any password manager)

 Important, unlike other applications available, **folders are migrated**.